mattmattox/Kubernetes-Master-Class/disaster-recovery/run-away-app/README.md

       PID USER      PR  NI    VIRT    RES    SHR S  %CPU  %MEM     TIME+ COMMAND 91 root      20   0       0      0      0 R  37.9   0.0   0:51.69 [kswapd0]
   ```
-- Try running `docker stats` to find the containter that is using up all the resources.
+- Try running `docker stats` to find the container that is using up all the resources.

 ## Restoring/Recovering
 - Scale the deployment to zero